 We understand that reasons will exist which may result in your inability to pay for the medically necessary hospital services provided by St. Charles Hospital and its staff.
 If you are unable to pay for the medically necessary hospital services you require, please let us know in advance so that we are better able to assist you.
 Please be assured that you will not be denied the services you need based on your inability to pay.
-If this is the case, please assist us by calling our Charity Care/Medicaid Department representative at: (631) 474-6588.
+If this is the case, please assist us by calling our Financial Assistance/Medicaid Department representative at: (631) 474-6588.

 For more information, please visit our page "Paying for Your Care"